hugoesb/pyautogui/docs/cheatsheet.rst

     >>> import pyautogui

 PyAutoGUI works on Windows/Mac/Linux and on Python 2 & 3.
-Install from PyPI with `pip install pyautogui`.
+Install from PyPI with `python -m pip install pyautogui`.

 General Functions
 -----------------